spkelle2/Equipment_Routing_Docs/conclusion.rst

 decision on what to do with whatever I have modeled.
 I developed an interest in computer science out of my endeavors to make operations research more valuable as computer science allows me to scale my models in size and wrap them into programs that the average person can use.

 This work represents the joining of both of my interests which I have been developing throughout my education and serves as the capstone for my collegiate career.
 I could not be more thankful for the people who have helped me get to this point, especially my father who instilled in me the work ethic required to amass the knowledge I needed to complete this project.

+Moving forward, I'd like to continue developing solutions, and eventually products, like this one that will leverage optimization methods for helping users make decisions or even make decisions for them.
+For any questions or inquiries, please feel free to reach me at the contact information below.

+Thank you for taking the time to read my work.

+Sean Kelley
+217-722-2228
+seanpkelley94@gmail.com